Undergraduate Advisor Information

 Inter-campus and Joint Registration (Financial Aid).
 Students who will be jointly registered at the University of Nebraska at Kearney (UNK) and University of Nebraska - Lincoln (UNL) or the University of Nebraska at Omaha (UNO) and University of Nebraska - Lincoln, will be funded for financial aid by the institution at which they are originally enrolled and are pursuing a degree.

-If the student is admitted to University of Nebraska - Lincoln but takes courses at other campuses, check with financial aid for what financial aid is awarded at University of Nebraska - Lincoln.
+If the student is admitted to University of Nebraska - Lincoln but takes courses at other campuses, check with the Office of Scholarships and Financial Aid for what financial aid is awarded at University of Nebraska - Lincoln.

 This applies to students enrolled in Engineering, Social Work, Criminal Justice, Public Administration and other majors offered jointly at UNL and UNO.